Navigating and Selecting in Dialog Boxes Using a Keyboard

 - Select one character to the right by pressing Shift + right arrow.

-- Select one word to the left by pressing Control + Shift + left arrow.
+- Select one word to the left by pressing Ctrl + Shift + left arrow.

-- Select one word to the right by pressing Control + Shift + right arrow
+- Select one word to the right by pressing Ctrl + Shift + right arrow

 - Press Shift + Home to select from the insertion point to the beginning of the entry.